-Our VP of Marketing and longtime client and founder of MyGreenFills teamed up to discuss how subscription models open opportunities to deepen customer relationships.
+Our SVP of marketing and longtime client and founder of Truly Free (formerly called MyGreenFills) teamed up to discuss how subscription models open opportunities to deepen customer relationships.
 Get the insights they shared at a virtual direct-to-consumer summit.

-Ezell said MyGreenFills uses profits from their eco-friendly laundry and cleaning products to help trafficking survivors and people with hearing impairments in Jamaica, all while reducing waste with refillable laundry jugs and recyclable packaging.
+Ezell said Truly Free uses profits from their eco-friendly laundry and cleaning products to help trafficking survivors and people with hearing impairments in Jamaica, all while reducing waste with refillable laundry jugs and recyclable packaging.

-Whether it’s saving the world or saving customers time, subscriptions offer new opportunities to better serve your tribe.
-Read the advice and tips Ezell provided for deepening customer relationships and building community through subscriptions.
+Whether it’s saving the world or saving customers time, selling subscriptions offers new opportunities to better serve your tribe.
+Read the advice and tips Ezell provided for deepening customer relationships and building community through subscription commerce.

 Customers want to feel like they are part of something bigger than themselves or your brand.
 In fact, a 2021 Contently report found 65% of respondents answered “Always” or “Sometimes” when asked if they preferred to buy from brands committed to social impact causes.

 Ezell encouraged summit attendees to dig deep and communicate their brands’ missions through engaging storytelling.
+Building a brand online is critical for growing business and inspiring customer trust.
 Use blogs, videos, social media, SMS and email to spread the word on not only what you’re offering, but why you’re offering it.

 As someone who founded a subscription business, Ezell’s method for increasing membership may seem a bit unorthodox.
-He said MyGreenFills goes after the straight sale as well, that one-time purchase that doesn’t guarantee recurring revenue.
+He said Truly Free goes after the straight sale as well, that one-time purchase that doesn’t guarantee recurring revenue.
 “Write ‘No subscription required’ on your checkout page,” he advised.

 While his business strategy takes a low-pressure path to acquiring subscription customers, he said his team works hard to show one-time buyers the value of their products and community to inspire a future subscription purchase.
-This approach can drive higher customer lifetime value and reduce subscription churn.
-In fact, MyGreenFills saw a 52% churn reduction.
+This approach can drive higher customer lifetime value and reduce customer churn.
+In fact, they saw a 52% churn reduction.

-Ezell credited sticky.io for serving as a strong foundation for MyGreenFills’ subscription program during the discussion with sticky.io’s VP of Marketing.
+Ezell credited sticky.io for serving as a strong foundation for the Truly Free (formerly MyGreenFills) subscription program during the discussion with sticky.io’s VP of Marketing.
 He said brands need to team up with other companies that fully understand your goals and how to actualize them.
 He told participants to continuously reevaluate partnerships to ensure everyone is aligned.
 At the end of the day, you have to pick the partners that will help you do right by your customers.